mmm/mmm.github.com/cloud/_posts/2012-06-04-juju-at-scale.md

 When it comes to big data, there is no small.
-You need to go big or go home, after all a tool isn’t useful if it doesn’t scale to meet your needs.
-When it comes to tools like Hadoop jobs, we’re talking in the hundreds and thousands, not a few dozen.
+You need to go big or go home, after all a tool isn't useful if it doesn't scale to meet your needs.
+When it comes to tools like Hadoop jobs, we're talking in the hundreds and thousands, not a few dozen.

-So recently we’ve been putting juju through scaling paces to see how we can manage these sorts of workloads.
-We decided to fire up 2,000 hadoop nodes in Amazon’s ec2  Web Service to see how that would look.
+So recently we've been putting juju through scaling paces to see how we can manage these sorts of workloads.
+We decided to fire up 2,000 hadoop nodes in Amazon's ec2  Web Service to see how that would look.
 So Mark Mims set out to make this happen as an example on how you can deploy Hadoop on AWS with Ubuntu Server.
 Mark has extensive experience with big data, so he put this expertise to work with James Page, Ben Howard, and Kapil Thangavelu lending their support and recommendations.

 Go big or go home, indeed!
 So how did we do?

 Initial deployment

-As we’re on a public cloud we typically want to scale up gradually, so this is the approach we took.
-It’d be a shame to spend money on 2,000 instances and then find out you have a simple problem.
+As we're on a public cloud we typically want to scale up gradually, so this is the approach we took.
+It'd be a shame to spend money on 2,000 instances and then find out you have a simple problem.
 Also when you are doing things like this you will need to work with your AWS representative ahead of time and they will work with you on getting you the capacity you need.
 And we know that juju makes scaling Hadoop straight forward, so we started off with 40 instances.